vicentealencar/pyfunct/README.md

         )

 ```
-All classes that inherits from Page and provides a `page_name` will be accessible by the browser.
+All classes that inherit from Page and provide a `page_name` will be accessible by the self.browser instance.

 ### Step 3 - Creating Actions
-In the second test (`test_searching_a_wiki_using_actions`), we've used two actions: `perform_search` and `assert_title_contains`.
-And with that, we've made the same thing as the first test, but in a simpler and reusable way.
-To write these actions and have them accessible by `actions`, from a `FunctTestCase`, you need to use the `@action` decorator, as follow:
+In the second test (`test_searching_a_wiki_using_actions`), we used two actions: `perform_search` and `assert_title_contains`.
+By doing that, we accomplished the same thing we did in the fist test, but in a simpler and more reusable way.
+In order to write such actions and have them accessible through the `actions` attribute from a `FunctTestCase`, all you need to do is use the `@action` decorator, as follows:

 ```python